-We are currently looking to recruit a Treasurer and 2-3 new Trustees to assist with the management and governance of MATRIX Neurological, a registered charity and Charitable Incorporated Organisation (CIO).
+We are currently looking to recruit 2 additional Trustees to assist with the management and governance of MATRIX Neurological, a registered charity and Charitable Incorporated Organisation (CIO).
 It is not essential that you have any experience of child brain injury; but it would be an advantage.

-If you are qualified and have any of the following skills and experience, we would be very interested to hear from you.
+If you are experienced and qualified in any of the following professions, we would be very interested to hear from you.

 We would also like to hear from any parents of brain injured children who may be interested in increasing their skills and knowledge through becoming a Parent Trustee.
 They will also represent the views of brain injured children and parents.

 ROLE PURPOSE FOR ALL TRUSTEES:

 If you would like to volunteer a few hours a month for a really rewarding cause and are interested in becoming a Trustee for Matrix Neurological, please contact Jan Rock on:

 Tel: 01642 989116 or email email@example.com for an Application Pack.